 Tailgating?
 Can You See the Car in Front of the Car in Front of You?

-We’ve all been bombarded with stats about tailgating, from the two second rule to the ‘30 feet behind at 30 mph - 30 yards behind at 60 mph.’
-(Personally I apply the two second rule to chips I drop on the floor, and if they are really tasty I apply the 10 second rule.)
+We’ve all been bombarded with stats about tailgating, from the two-second rule to the "30 feet behind at 30 mph; 30 yards behind at 60 mph."
+(Personally, I only apply the two-second rule to chips I drop on the floor.
+If they are really tasty, 10-second rule.)

 The 30 feet/30 yards mantra sounds good, but it isn’t much use if you can’t visualise distances.
-According to Wiki-Answers the average American car is approximately 15 feet long (13.51 feet for cars and 16.40 for SUV’s and trucks) so the gap between you and the vehicle in front should never, ever be less than 2 car lengths.
+According to Wiki-Answers the average American car is approximately 15 feet long (13.51 feet for cars and 16.40 for SUV’s and trucks), so the gap between you and the vehicle in front should never, ever be less than two car-lengths.